blackpuppy/docs/en/core-libraries/components/authentication.rst

 Authentication is the process of identifying users by provided credentials and ensuring that users are who they say they are.
 Generally this is done through a username and password, that are checked against a known list of users.
-In CakePHP, there are several built in ways of authenticating users stored in your application.
+In CakePHP, there are several built-in ways of authenticating users stored in your application.

 * ``FormAuthenticate`` allows you to authenticate users based on form POST data.
 Usually this is a login form that users enter information into.
 * ``BasicAuthenticate`` allows you to authenticate users using Basic HTTP authentication.
 * ``DigestAuthenticate`` allows you to authenticate users using Digest